swiftlang/swift/docs/proposals/ProgramStructureAndCompilationModel.rst

   aren't provided by the subcomponents they explicitly depend on.
-This is used to handle cyclic dependencies across subcomponents within an ownership domain: for example: "libsystem depends on libcompiler_rt", however, "libcompiler_rt depends on 'func abort();' in libsystem".
+This is used to handle cyclic dependencies across subcomponents within an ownership domain: for example: "libsystem depends on libcompiler_rt", however, "libcompiler_rt depends on 'def abort();' in libsystem".
 This preserves the acyclic compilation order across components.

 * A list of subdirectories to get source files out of (see filesystem layout